Alessio-Di-Domenico/University-Courses/README.md

 # University-Courses
-Here you can find the topics and lessond of the courses that I followed during the years, with exercises if available.
+Here you can find the topics and lesson of the courses that I followed during the years, with exercises and exams if available.